-Estimating bar strengths, even in the local Universe, has proven to be far from trivial.
-The main parameters used to characterize bar strength are the ellipticity of the bar ε , the bar torque Q_g , as well as the length and the relative luminosity of the bar.
-These parameters do not show similar trends in the Hubble sequence, mainly because ε , and particularly Q_g are diluted by the axisymmetric force field, largely related to the more massive bulges in the early-type galaxies (Laurikainen et al. 2004a, 2007).
-This means that massive bars (A_2 amplitude is large, and/or long compared to the scale length) do not necessarily have the strongest bar torques.
-For the characterization of bars at different redshifts all these parameters are expected to be important.
-This is also one of the reasons that makes our bar strength calculation particularly useful: since our method utilizes azimuthal Fourier decomposition of intensity, we obtain, besides Q_q , also an estimate for the relative luminosity of the bar in terms of Fourier density amplitudes.
-Moreover, the length of bar can be estimated based on the phase of the m = 2and m = 4 Fourier amplitudes.
+Estimating bar strengths, even in the local Universe, has proved to be far from trivial.
+The main parameters used to characterize bar strength are the ellipticity of the bar ε , the bar torque $Q{\rm g}$, as well as the length and the relative luminosity of the bar.
+These parameters do not show similar trends in the Hubble sequence, mainly because ε , and particularly $Q{\rm g}$ are diluted by the axisymmetric force field, largely related to the more massive bulges in the early-type galaxies (Laurikainen et al. 2004a, 2007).
+This means that massive bars $(A_2 \text{ amplitude is large, and/or long compared to the scalelength})$ do not necessarily have the strongest bar torques.
+For the characterization of bars at different redshifts, all these parameters are expected to be important.
+This is also one of the reasons that makes our bar strength calculation particularly useful: since our method utilizes azimuthal Fourier decomposition of intensity, we obtain, besides Q{g} , an estimate also for the relative luminosity of the bar in terms of Fourier density amplitudes.
+Moreover, the length of bar can be estimated based on the phase of the m = 2 and 4 Fourier amplitudes.

 Questions have been raised, though, whether calculating bar strengths is feasible at high redshifts.
-Namely, it has been argued by Marinova & Jogee (2007) that the bar torque method probably fails because (i) it is not suitable for noisy images, (ii) it is not applicable for images with low resolution, and (iii) it makes explicit use of the vertical scale height and morphological type, which can not always be reliably derived for high redshift galaxies.
-However, it is important to note that two types of bar strength methods have been used in the literature: the Cartesian method (Quillen, Frogel & Gonzalez 1994), applied by Buta & Block (2001) and Block et al. (2002), and the polar method (Laurikainen & Salo 2002; see also Salo et al. 1999), applied by Laurikainen et al. (2004a), Laurikainen et al. (2004b, 2006) and Buta et al. (2004, 2005, 2006), and also used in the present study.
-The Cartesian method is indeed very sensitive to pixel-to-pixel noise, easily leading to spurious peaks in the force ratio, particularly in the outer parts of the images where the S/N-ratio is small.
-However, the polar method is not very sensitive to noise, because the use of a Fourier density decomposition prior to the calculation of the forces implies averaging over the azimuthal angle (for a comparison between the polar and Cartesian methods, see Salo, Laurikainen & Buta (2004)).
+Namely, it has been argued by Marinova & Jogee (2007) that the bar torque method probably fails because (i) it is not suitable for noisy images, (ii) it is not applicable for images with low resolution and (iii) it makes explicit use of the vertical scaleheight and morphological type, which cannot always be reliably derived for high-redshift galaxies.
+However, it is important to note that two types of bar strength methods have been used in the literature: the Cartesian method (Quillen, Frogel & Gonzalez 1994), applied by Buta & Block (2001) and Block et al. (2002), and the polar method (Laurikainen & Salo 2002; see also

+Salo et al. 1999), applied by Laurikainen et al. (2004a,b, 2006) and Buta et al. (2004, 2005, 2006), and also used in this study.
+The Cartesian method is indeed very sensitive to pixel-to-pixel noise, easily leading to spurious peaks in the force ratio, particularly in the outer parts of the images where the signal-to-noise ratio is small.
+However, the polar method is not very sensitive to noise, because the use of a Fourier density decomposition prior to the calculation of the forces implies averaging over the azimuthal angle.
 In fact, since the calculation of bar torques integrates over the whole luminosity distribution, the force evaluation (with the polar method) can be expected to be even less sensitive to noise than the method where ellipses are fitted to the intensity contours, averaged over very narrow radial bins.
-The general characteristics of the Cartesian and polar methods were compared by Laurikainen & Salo (2002); the robustness of the polar method with respect to noise is also strikingly illustrated in Salo et al. (2004).
+The general characteristics of the Cartesian and polar methods were compared by Laurikainen & Salo (2002); the robustness of the polar method with respect to noise is also strikingly illustrated in Salo, Laurikainen & Buta (2004).